bberry1675/node-pg-datatables/README.md

-node-datatable
+node-pg-datatables
 ==============

+Is a fork from https://github.com/jpravetz/node-datatable made simple and specific to PostgreSQL

+Thanks to Jim Pravetz/jpravetz :)

-A Node.js implementation of a server-side processor for the jQuery DataTables plug-in.
+Node.js / PostgreSQL implementation of a server-side processor for the datatables.net plugin

-The node-datatable module provides backend query generation and result parsing to support [DataTables](https://www.datatables.net/manual/server-side) server-side processing for SQL databases.
+The node-datatable module provides backend query generation and result parsing to support

+[DataTables](https://www.datatables.net/manual/server-side) server-side processing for SQL databases.
 This module does not connect to nor query databases, instead leaving those tasks to the calling application.

 SQL querying has been separated so that the caller can leverage his or her existing module choices for connection pools, database interfaces, and the like.
 This module has been used with [node-mysql](https://github.com/felixge/node-mysql), [sequelize](http://sequelizejs.com), and [strong-oracle](https://github.com/strongloop/strong-oracle).